valihealthcare/valihealthcare/README.md

 - 💞️ I’m looking to collaborate on ReactJS applications.
 - 📫 How to reach me (contact@valihc.com)

+Hi there 😊

+We are Vali Healthcare LTD. Our aim is to modernise tools used in the healthcare sector, and we are starting by developing a tool for private healthcare service proviors and pharmacies in the UK to communicate effectively and efficiently.
+We are looking to revolutionise the way healthcare works, by implementing the latest frameworks to solve current issues/implement solutions that free up human time and resources.

+Thank you for reading our bio :)

 <!---
 valihealthcare/valihealthcare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.